bereft-souls/bereft-souls/src/PackBuilder/docs/ProjectileModification.md

 ***

 ## Building and configuring your modifications
 tPackBuilder will search your mod's files for any `.projectilemod.json` files.
-Each of these files acts as a sort of "rule", which defines a set of changes you want to make to a given item.
+Each of these files acts as a sort of "rule", which defines a set of changes you want to make to a given projectile.

 You can add multiple `.projectilemod.json` files to your mod's folder and each one will be applied individually.